Best Books for Quitting Smoking

 The Approach

 This is not a quit-smoking book.
-It is a book about how habits form, persist, and change — and it is on this list because smoking is, among other things, a deeply ingrained habit.
+It is a book about how habits form, persist, and change, and it belongs on this list because smoking is, among other things, a deeply ingrained behavioral habit.
 James Clear’s framework provides practical tools for breaking bad habits and building good ones, which applies directly to cessation.

 The Four Laws of Behavior Change (Applied to Quitting)